Introduction

 Informatica remains a powerhouse, and it earns that title.
 But for thousands of modern data teams around the world, it’s not the right fit anymore.
 The future belongs to platforms that are:

-That’s where Integrate.io comes in, offering the best of both worlds: enterprise features without the enterprise headaches.
+That’s where Integrate.io comes in, offering the best of both worlds for cloud data warehouse projects: enterprise-grade ETL features without the enterprise overhead, making it a strong option for teams that find Informatica too heavy for warehouse-centric workloads.

 Are you looking for the best alternative to Informatica?